vitiral/wake/design/purpose.md

 This can be included as an output in modules, but cannot be referenced by other modules (as it is not deterministic).
-It can then be used to spin up services or run tests.
+It can then be used to spin up further (dependent) services or run tests.

-It returns a `moduleId`, which contains the specified `outputs`.
+It returns a `moduleId`, which behaves like a normal module the specified `outputs`.

 Arguments:
 - `moduleId`: the moduleId to execute.